 The concentration in TESL serves the needs and interests of Roanoke College students who are interested in teaching English to speakers of other languages both in the United States and abroad.
 Students may earn the concentration by completing six courses.
-ANTH/LING/ENGL 320 Basic Linguistics ENGL 321 Advanced Grammer and Stule

-ENGL 321 Advanced Grammar and Style LANG 341 Methods of Teaching Foreign Languages OR EDUC 311 Secondary Curriculum Concepts and Pedagogy TESL 320 Education of Culturally and Linguistically Diverse Students: Acquisition, Processes and Cognition TESL 322 Strategies for Teaching Culturally and Linguistically Diverse Learners in Secondary Schools TESL 330 Reading and Principles of Second Language Acquisition TESL 346 Curriculum and Assessment for the ESL Teacher In addition, students must complete two units of modern language study in the same language. (a
+ANTH/LING/ENGL 320 Basic Linguistics ENGL 321 Advanced Grammar and Style LANG 341 Methods of Teaching Foreign Languages OR EDUC 311 Secondary Curriculum Concepts and Pedagogy TESL 220 Cross-Cultural Learning & Communication: Understanding the Needs English Language Learners in Elementary Schools OR TESL 221 Cross-Cultural Learning & Communication: Understanding the Needs English Language Learners in Secondary Schools TESL 330 Reading and Principles of Second Language Acquisition TESL 346 Curriculum and Assessment for the ESL Teacher In addition, students must complete two units of modern language study in the same language.